dpaulat/supercell-wx-docs/index.rst

 ============

 Supercell Wx is a free, open source application to visualize live NEXRAD Level 2 and Level 3 data, and severe weather alerts.
-It displays continously updating weather data on top of a responsive map, providing the capability to monitor weather events using reflectivity, velocity, and other products.
+It displays continuously updating weather data on top of a responsive map, providing the capability to monitor weather events using reflectivity, velocity, and other products.